Growth Mindset ->

 A contribution to us is a contribution to the next generation of life.
 We are passionate about scientific, technological, engineering, and mathematical areas that support and sustain life on Earth.
 Our mission is to inspire students with science and technology, while offering affordable options to educational services.
 We strive to add support to the economic, educational, and social well-being of families, children, and communities without needlessly harming the environment in the process.
 We are an online business.
 We are also individuals.
 We are not a non-profit organization but offer limited funding and awareness to some with similar objectives.
 We work together with everyone, and use our online chat services to build a bond with our members (customers).
 We host a blog about nature, the environment, and post helpful educational guides that our members love to read.
 We offer technologically convenient services (such as tutoring), discounted products, research and counseling services, and limited need-based solutions that could enhance the life of affected communities.
 We focus on supplementing education as it goes hand in hand with helping alleviate some of the barriers within the education system.
 Support nature or learn something new with Nature’s Uprise.
-Anyone that supports the Nature’s Uprise Project is more than welcome to donate to our Gofundme or Paypal.
+Anyone that supports the Nature’s Uprise Project is more than welcome to donate to our Paypal.
 Feel free to our discussions on our Facebook Group.
 We will add more to this page as people ask questions.

 Make a one-time donation